 If you've ever copied the same context into a chatbot five times in a week, Projects will change how you use Claude entirely.
 You create a workspace, upload your documents, set your instructions, and every conversation inside that project already knows what you're working on.
 I have separate projects for different clients, research, and personal tasks.
 None of them bleed into the others.

 And with Cowork, you describe what you need, and Claude works through it on your desktop.
-Think pulling last quarter's metrics from a spreadsheet, dropping them into your report template, and having it ready before your Monday standup.
-Or handing it a folder of receipts and getting back a clean expense sheet.
+Think pulling last quarter's metrics from a spreadsheet, dropping them into your report template, having it ready before your Monday standup, maybe handing a folder of receipts, and getting back a clean expense sheet.
 That kind of work.

 With Dispatch, you can assign a task from your phone and come back to finish work on your desktop.
 Set a recurring task once, and Claude handles it on schedule from there.